Posted by Ricardo J. Rodríguez - 05 May, 2022

 Blockchain-enabled Smart Contracts & NFTs

 The construction industry represents more than 5% of the GDP in most Western economies1.
 It is a very prominent industry.
 Yet, there remain inefficiencies everywhere that smart contracts and blockchain technology can assist.
 The Blockchain is the technology behind bitcoin, a decentralized digital currency.
-But there are other applications for this technology in the construction industry that extend beyond financial transactions.
+In this week’s Ready for Next post, we explore other applications for this technology, in the construction industry, that extend beyond financial transactions.

 Behind the scenes, the world of construction is a complex one.
 The entire construction process entails collaborative relationships between many parties who work together to achieve the same goal: to construct a project on time and within budget.
 Contracts, subcontracts, supplies, and services make up most of these relationships.
 When it comes to payments, vendors play a crucial role in any construction project.
 They are responsible for providing supplies and equipment needed to complete the job on time, so they need to be paid on time.
 There might also be issues of non-performance by contractors or subcontractors, which could lead to delays and cost overruns that affect the project’s completion date.